threefoldtech/0-db/README.md

 ## Default port
 0-db listens by default on port `9900` but this can be overidden on the commandline using `--port` option.

-Without argulent, datafiles and indexfiles will be stored on the current working directory, inside `zdb-data` and `zdb-index` directories.
+Without argument, datafiles and indexfiles will be stored on the current working directory, inside `zdb-data` and `zdb-index` directories.

 # Always append